-In order to get legal aid for an appeal a lawyer has to support your appeal and usually that will be the lawyer that conducted the final hearing.
+In order to get legal aid for an appeal a lawyer has to support your appeal and usually it is quickest if that is the lawyer that conducted the final hearing.

 An application to discharge a care order or revoke a placement order

-Many people are actually asking about an application to discharge final orders because there has been a change.
+Many people are actually asking about an application to discharge final orders because there has been a change in their circumstances.
 The law requires a significant change in circumstances for birth parents to apply to discharge or revoke final orders made in care proceedings.

 The legal aid for these applications is means and merits tested so we have to be able to tell the Legal Aid Agency that the application is justified – just to get legal aid.
 We will need to know what has changed.

 If we did not do the original proceedings we will need to see the final orders, the care plans and the Judgment (if there was one) at the very least.
-We will ask what has changed.
+We will ask you to tell us, in detail, what has changed.

-If an expert recommended a certain period of therapy – they should have completed that.
-If the Judgment found they were addicted to drugs or alcohol – they should have been abstinent for 12 months or more.
-If they were a victim of domestic abuse – complete the Freedom Programme or other similar course.
-If their basic parenting was lacking – they need to have completed parenting courses….. and so on.
+If an expert recommended a certain period of therapy – you should have completed that.
+If the Judgment found you were addicted to drugs or alcohol – you should have been abstinent for 12 months or more.
+If you were a victim of domestic abuse – you must complete the Freedom Programme or other similar course.
+If your basic parenting was lacking – you need to have completed parenting courses….. and so on.